How do I use AWS CLI with Wasabi?

 Using Wasabi With AWS CLI

-There are three methods for utilizing Wasabi with the CLI, ranking from requiring the least amount of configuration to the most.
+There are three methods for using Wasabi with the CLI, ranked from requiring the least setup to the most.

 Add the --endpoint-url